WNBA 101: Everything You Need to Know for Your Hot Sports Summer

 Whichever team that gets the ball is now on offense, this is called a rebound.

-(And yes, for my strategy heads in the audience, this also means that your team could catch their own rebound, thus extending their shot clock another 24 seconds.)
+(And yes, for my strategy heads in the audience, this also means that your team could catch their own rebound, thus extending their own shot clock for a second attempt at a basket.)

 OK!
 Those are basics of how to play the game.
 Basket, offense, defense, rebound, and two-three points.
 So far, so good?